 Distraction is a human error that can occur when employees become sidetracked by external or internal stimuli such as noises, technology, or personal issues.
 Additionally, distraction can lead to mistakes and accidents, as employees may miss critical information or make incorrect decisions.

-Furthermore, when one of involved in doing multiple tasks simultaneously, it can also increase the risk of distraction and errors.
+Furthermore, when one is involved in doing multiple tasks simultaneously, it can also increase the risk of distraction and errors.

 The risks it poses: